collective/hostout.supervisor/README.rst

        supervisorstartup  : Start the supervisor daemon
     ...

-The following options maybe used
+The following options may be used:

-supervisor
+``supervisor``
   The name of the supervisor part to stop and restart

-init.d
+``init.d``
-  If set the supervisord script will be linked into init.d so any machine restart will also start supervisor
+  If set, the ``supervisord`` script will be linked into ``init.d`` so any machine restart will also start supervisor.

 Automatic startup and shutdown during deployment
 ************************************************

-In addition supervisor plugin will shutdown supervisor during pre-deployment and startup supervisor during post-deployment.
+In addition, the supervisor plugin will shutdown supervisor during pre-deployment and start up supervisor during post-deployment.

 >>> print system('bin/hostout host1 deploy')
     Hostout: Running command 'predeploy' from 'hostout.supervisor.fabfile'